Asymptotic fluctuations of geometric q-TASEP, geometric q-PushTASEP and q-PushASEP: Asymptotics for the geometric -PushTASEP

 The integration contour $C_{a_1^{-1},\dots,a_n^{-1}}$ in \eqref{pfinite} is positively oriented and it contains the poles at $a_1^{-1},\dots,a_n^{-1}$ and no other singularities of the kernel. \end{theorem}

 \begin{proof} The equality in distribution

 holds for all $n\ge1$ and $t\ge0$ where $\lambda_1^{(n)}(t)$ is a marginal of the $q$-Whittaker 2d-growth model under the $q$-Whittaker measure with a pure alpha specialization.
-By subsection 7.4 in~\cite{MP17}, Theorem 3.3 in~\cite{BCFV14} provides an infinite contour Fredholm determinant formula for the $q$-Laplace transform for the particle positions in the geometric $q$-PushTASEP.
-The corresponding finite contour formula stated above in Theorem~\ref{thm:pfinite} is written explicitly in~\cite{CMP19} as Conjecture 3.11 in the time-homogeneous case.
-In Conjecture 3.11 of~\cite{CMP19} the parameter $\mu$ corresponds to $\alpha a_i$ and $\nu=0$, furthermore its formula is obtained by replacing the variable $w$ by $w/\alpha$ and it follows from the results of~\cite{BCFV14}. \end{proof}
+By subsection 7.4 in~\cite{MP17}, Theorem 3.3 in~\cite{BCFV14} provides an infinite contour Fredholm determinant formula for the $q$-Laplace transform of the particle positions in the geometric $q$-PushTASEP.
+Theorem~\ref{thm:pfinite} states the corresponding finite contour formula which is proved implicitly in~\cite{BCFV14} as follows.
+Theorem 3.3 in~\cite{BCFV14} is deduced from the $q$-moment formulas of $\lambda_1^{(n)}$ given in Proposition 3.6 of~\cite{BCFV14}.
+It follows from the proof of the proposition that the integration contours in these moment formulas can be replaced by small circles around the poles at $a_i^{-1}$, hence the final Fredholm expression in Theorem 3.3 in~\cite{BCFV14} can also be written using finite contours.
+We omit further details.
+We mention that in the homogeneous case the finite contour formula for the geometric $q$-PushTASEP can be found explicitly in the literature.
+It is the $\nu=0$ special case of the one in Conjecture 3.11 in~\cite{CMP19} about the more general $q$-Hahn PushTASEP, see the discussion before the statement of the conjecture.
+The parameter $\mu$ in~\cite{CMP19} corresponds to $\alpha a$ and \eqref{pfinite} can be obtained by replacing the variable $w$ by $w/a$. \end{proof}

-The proof of Theorem~\ref{thm:pmain} follows is now formally very similar to that of Theorem~\ref{thm:gmain}, hence we only indicate the differences below.
+The proof of Theorem~\ref{thm:pmain} is now formally very similar to that of Theorem~\ref{thm:gmain}, hence we only indicate the differences below.
 First, the analogue of Lemma~\ref{lemma:gLHS} can be proven in the same way. \begin{lemma} Let

 Then for the left-hand side of \eqref{pfinite} on the time scale $t=\kappa_\p n$

 \end{lemma}

 After substituting $\alpha_1=\alpha_2=\dots=a$ and $a_{m+1}=a_{m+2}=\dots=a$, we perform the change of variables $w=q^{-W}, w'=q^{-W'}, s=W-Z$ in the Fredholm determinant on the right-hand side of \eqref{pfinite}.
 This Fredholm determinant for the choice \eqref{zchoicep} is equal to the Fredholm determinant of the rescaled kernel